HEALTHIER SKIN WITH FOOD, SKINCARE, AND LIFESTYLE

 How can I avoid these?
 What products should I use?

-1. STOP all chapsticks, Burt's Bees products, and lip balms such as Carmex or Blistex.
+1. STOP all chapsticks, Burt's Bees products, and lip balms such as Carmex, Blistex, or EOS.
 All of these can contain allergy-causing flavorings.

 3. All patients should STOP chewing gum, mints, and mouthwash for 8 weeks.